List of Israeli submissions for the Academy Award for Best International Feature Film

 Israel has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1964.
-Since 1991, the Israeli Ophir Award winner for Best Film is automatically designated the Israeli submission for the Oscar.
+The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best International Feature Film since 1956.
+An AMPAS' committee oversees the process and reviews all the submitted films.
+Following this, they vote via secret ballot to determine the five nominees for the award.
+Since 1991, the submission is decided based on the winner of the Ophir Award for Best Film, organized by the Israeli Academy of Film and Television.

-As of 2025, Israel has been nominated ten times.
+As of 2026, Israel has been nominated ten times.
 Its most recent nominated film was Footnote (2011) by Joseph Cedar.